digidem/osm-p2p-db/readme.markdown

 box.

 `cb(err, res)` fires with an array of results `res`.
-Each result is the document augmented with an `id` property.
+Each result is the document augmented with an `id` property and a `version` property that is the hash key from the underlying hyperlog.

 ## var rstream = osm.queryStream(q, opts)